luizbgomide/sovereign/index.md

 ### Change Log

 #### 2024-08-16
-- Rewrite the section on rest, adding a Comfortable Rest keyword.
+- Rewrite the section on rest, adding a Comfortable Sleep keyword.
+- Add examples and running the game to the ToC

 #### 2024-08-14
 - Flesh out the faction advice in the GM section.
 Need to make my own diagram still.